Influenza - what you need to know

 Can I get the flu shot for free?

-- Pregnant women (any stage of pregnancy).
+- Pregnant women (any time during pregnancy).

 Can pregnant women be immunised against the flu?